-Don’t Get Mad, Get Editing (Look at every critiques in a positive way.)
+Don’t Get Mad, Get Editing (Look at every critique in a positive way.)

 I have observed some really upset writers after they’ve received written or verbal suggestions about their stories.
 And I think most writers at least wince (I know I do) when they receive tons of edits on one copy.
 But you can actually learn to see these as gifts, huge favors, and even unexpected muses instead of personal attacks on you and/or your writing.
 I’ve used a few famous quotes to help demonstrate my views on how to develop a thicker skin by looking at every critique in a positive way.